MouseBiteLabs/Super-Game-Boy-Plus/README.md

   - Connect ISP pin 4 (PB0, POCI on the ATTINY85) to Arduino POCI pin (51 on Mega, 11 on Uno)
   - Connect ISP pin 5 (RST, SS on the ATTINY85) to Arduino SS pin (53 on Mega, 10 on Uno)
   - Connect ISP pin 6 (GND) to the Arduino GND pin
-4. Burn the bootloader to the ATTINY85.
+4. Burn the bootloader to the ATTINY85 (Tools > Burn Bootloader).
 Make sure the processor is set to run on the internal 8 MHz clock, *not* an external clock.
 5. Upload the Arduino sketch provided above onto the ATTINY85.
 6. If it uploads correctly, unplug all the wires and switch SW1 to PLAY mode.